 When I’m coaching Tots Football, I am very different to when I coach my U15s team.
-My Tots Football sessions are as structured.
-They are based on fun and subconscious learning of the basic skills required to play football through different aspects of “play”.
+My Tots Football sessions are not as structured.
+They are based on fun and the subconscious learning of the basic skills required to play football through different aspects of “play”.

 Some might question, what skills are you looking for when coaching children aged between 18months and 5years?
 I have five key skills that I like to work on in each session.

 - Basic Kicking